-Lisa is a recognized expert in the strengths-based, depathologized treatment of trauma and has been in private practice for 32 years.
-She presents workshops and keynote addresses nationally and internationally, and is a clinical consultant to practitioners and mental health agencies in the United States, Canada, and the UK.
+Lisa is a recognized expert in the strengths-based, depathologized treatment of trauma and has been in private practice for 39 years.
+She presents workshops and keynote addresses nationally and internationally, both live and online, and is a clinical consultant to practitioners and mental health agencies in the United States, Canada, the UK, Ireland, and Israel.

-She has been an Adjunct Faculty member at University of Maryland School of Social Work, University of Baltimore at Maryland, University of Maryland Department of Family Medicine, and is the Founder of The Ferentz Institute, formerly known as The Institute for Advanced Psychotherapy Training and Education, now going into its tenth year of providing continuing education to mental health professionals and graduating over 800 clinicians from her two Certificate Programs in Advanced Trauma Treatment.
+She has been an Adjunct Faculty member at University of Maryland School of Social Work, University of Baltimore at Maryland, University of Maryland Department of Family Medicine, and is the Founder of The Ferentz Institute, formerly known as The Institute for Advanced Psychotherapy Training and Education, now in its sixteenth year of providing continuing education to mental health professionals and graduating over 2,500 clinicians from her two Certificate Programs in Advanced Trauma Treatment.

 Lisa’s specialties include:

 - Adolescent & adult survivors of physical, sexual, emotional abuse, and neglect

 - Self-injurious behaviors including: eating disorders, self-mutilation, and addictions

 - Depression and anxiety

 - Strengths-based and depathologized approaches including: Internal Family Systems, Ericksonian hypnosis, EMDR, art therapy techniques, and mind-body modalities